Republicans storm impeachment inquiry | The New Daily

 “The American people have a voice in this process.
 They have a right to know.
 It should be in the sunlight,” House Republican Leader Kevin McCarthy told reporters.

-The impeachment probe is focusing on that decision alongside Donald Trump’s request for Ukraine to investigate a domestic rival – former Vice President Joe Biden – for his personal political benefit.
+The impeachment probe is focusing on that decision alongside Mr request for Ukraine to investigate a domestic rival – former vice-president Joe Biden – for his personal political benefit.

+“They’re freaked out.
+They’re trying to stop this investigation,” Democratic Representative Ted Lieu said of the Republicans.

-Mr Trump on Monday told reporters that “Republicans have to get tougher and fight” the impeachment, saying the Democrats are “vicious and they stick together.”
+Mr Trump on Monday said “Republicans have to get tougher and fight” the impeachment, saying the Democrats are “vicious and they stick together”.

 The Never Trumper Republicans, though on respirators with not many left, are in certain ways worse and more dangerous for our Country than the Do Nothing Democrats.
 Watch out for them, they are human scum!